eb-hassani/Capture-rate-of-drk-matter-particles-by-stars/README.md

 Step 1: Download "run_star_extras.f" file and replace it with MESA's original "run_star_extras.f" file.
 Next, run the code.

 Step 2: Download Cap_Rate.ipynb file and run it with jupyter notebook.
 Capture rate by different elements inside stars can be clculated using this file.
-(To change dark matter properties (e.g. mass of WIMPs, dark matter density, etc) just edit this code)
+(To change dark matter properties (e.g. mass of WIMPs, dark matter density, etc) just edit this file)

 # We used release 12778 of MESA stellar evolutionary code.